adam-hanna/typescript-highcharts-bug/README.md

 ## Documentation

-In general, I find your [documentation](https://api.highcharts.com/highcharts/) difficult to naviate, unintuitive and overall a non-pleasant experience.
+In general, I find your [documentation](https://api.highcharts.com/highcharts/) difficult to navigate, unintuitive and overall a non-pleasant experience.
 I also don't like how no examples are given in the documentation itself for the various methods.
 Yes, I know that you have plenty on your [demo page](https://www.highcharts.com/stock/demo/), but I'm not talking about full-fledged, end-to-end examples.
 Rather, just little snippets explaining the methods, etc.

 As an example, I love the various [golang pkg docs](https://golang.org/pkg/crypto/).

+## Thanks

+Thanks for taking the time to listen to my temper tantrum...